A Design System isn’t a Project. It’s a Product, Serving Products.

-Additionally, the “system=product” model also helps team composed of product designers and developers to recognize:
+Additionally, the “system=product” model also helps a team composed of product designers and developers to recognize:

-Design systems isn’t just product design and development.
+A Design system isn’t just product design and development.
 There’s product management and marketing too.
 We’re not good at that, nor do we want to be.